Andiweli/ZGloom-Android/README.md

 ZGloom-Android is currently in **early development / testing**:

 - Focus: OUYA and Android TV-style devices with a gamepad
-- Touch controls are not the main target right now
+- Touch controls are not in the scope of this Port

 Check the **Releases** section for test builds once they become available.